cleeb94/DigHum/_posts/2019-12-08-text-markup-and-python.md

 lof=os.listdir(source_location) # getting all files from a folder

-## looping through all the files
+for f in lof: # looping through all the files

-for f in lof:
     new_file=f + "_modified.xml" # need to add the extension to work with it
     with open(source_location + f, "r", encoding="utf8") as f1:
         text0 = f1.read() # reads the file in